Postgraduate course

 You can find out which modules are available in each term in the Course Specifications.

-If you choose to study part time the course will take 2 years to complete and the modules will be split across both years.
+If you choose to study with Professional Experience, the course will take 2 years to complete.
+If you choose to study part time, the course will take 2 years to complete and the modules will be split across both years.

 Modules